 In 2016 we formed the UK microbead coalition with Fauna & Flora International, Greenpeace UK and Marine Conservation Society.
 The coalition successfully campaigned for the UK Government to adopt a world leading ban on microbeads in cosmetics and personal care products which will prevent millions of microplastic particles entering our seas every day.

 We have also been working at the European level, initially helping to secure Europe-wide measures to address plastic carrier bags and more recently as part of the Rethink Plastic Alliance focused on strengthening EU legislation related to plastics and waste.
+In 2018 we secured two major EU legislative agreements; an ambitious revision to legislation governing waste from ships and fishing gear and a new EU Directive that introduces measures to target the top 10 single-use plastics found on beaches and fishing gear, including bans on certain single-use plastics.

 Internationally, we are a founding member of the groundbreaking #BreakFreeFromPlastic movement.
 Together with our partners we helped steer the adoption of a UN initiative to spearhead the fight against marine plastic pollution at a global level.